Blast Hounds: UK Land Forces Order Mine-Resistant Vehicles

 “The deal has not been officially announced by the Ministry of Defence, but a spokesman confirmed a contract for the vehicle was signed recently.”

 June 23/10: 28 Wolfhouhnds.
-Defense News reports comments by the new coalition government’s Minister for Defence Equipment, Support and Technology, Peter Luff, who says they will be buying another 28 Wolfhound TSV protected heavy cargo vehicles.
+Defense News reports comments by the new coalition government’s Minister for Defence Equipment, Support and Technology, Peter Luff, who says they will be buying another 28 Wolfhound protected heavy cargo vehicles.
 This brings the UK’s total Wolfhound orders to 125.

 It’s one of a pair of contracts to different manufacturers, reported to be worth a total of GBP 65 million (about $96.8 million).
 The other manufacturer, Supacat, announces its contract at GBP 45 million, leaving GBP 20 million (about $29.8 million) for the Wolfhound purchase.
 The UK MoD confirms this figure several days later.

-June 23/10: Karrus support.
+June 23/10: Karrus software.
 Force Protection Europe in the UK announces a support product for its vehicle fleets.
 Karrus is a comprehensive closed-loop logistics software management suite.
 It analyses complex logistics data using inputs from field representatives and other sources, in order to provide a fleet-wide maintenance snapshot.
 It can also be used to make projections, answering questions like what parts are needed, current fleet availability, projected fleet maintenance costs for the next 10 years, etc.

 Force Protection Europe Ltd’s Managing Director, David Hind, sees the system as being useful far beyond Force Protection’s UK products, though it has been tested and used with those vehicles, and does fit well with British support trends.
 Karrus will be promoted on a global basis, including in the United States by Force Protection Europe’s parent company.